 Focuses on the design of effective world language curriculum, instruction, and assessment.
-Students will learn content-specific instructional and assessment methods.
-Integrating these methods with existing understandings of their content-area, how people learn, and the diverse communities in which they work, students will plan and teach lessons that facilitate the learning of important knowledge, skills, and dispositions related to the world language.
+Candidates will learn content-specific instructional and assessment methods.
+Integrating these methods with existing understandings of their content-area, how people learn, and the diverse communities in which they work, candidates will plan and teach lessons that facilitate the learning of important knowledge, skills, and dispositions related to the world language.
 Coursework will address both middle school and high school authorization levels.
 Field experience required.
-(Prerequisites: ED 200, ED 231, ED 301, ED 330, ED 427, ED 450.)
+(Prerequisites: ED 231, ED 301, ED 320, ED 330, ED 427, ED 450, and finger-print clearance.)